mujasoft/swift_pkg_consultant/README.md

 - A SwiftPM Health Score out of 100
 - Clean, terminal-friendly output (powered by `rich`)

-This is built for Swift developers who want better insights into their package structure.
+Its built for Swift developers who want better insights into their package structure.

 ---